 Elements with abundances that are smaller than the number on the line will be ignored.
 The number is the log of the limiting abundance by number relative to hydrogen.
 This is an easy way to turn off elements that have trivial abundances.
 Table 7.6 lists the elements in terms of decreasing abundance.
-The command elements limit off -7 would cause all elements at Cobalt and above in Table 7.6 to be turned off.
+The command would cause all elements at Cobalt and above in Table 7.6 to be turned off.